Galactic Dust Extinction Service: Program Interface

 The input search radius of this query is larger than 37.5 degrees, it produces the error condition: "ERROR: Invalid image size[40.0]: must be between 2.0 and 37.5 degrees."

 Normally, when you run a web application the return is HTML text which is rendered in a browser and contains links to download additional data files.
-However, HTML is notoriously difficult to parse, so in program mode we instead return a simple XML document.
-This document can be rendered in a browser but the normal use pattern is as follows: have your program make an HTTP request using the above parameters; retrieving the XML result into a file (or memory); parse it; extract links to the desired final data files; and use these links (again from your program) to retrieve the data.
+However, HTML is notoriously difficult to parse, so in program mode the results are returned in simple XML.
+The XML can be rendered in a browser but the normal usage is as follows: have your program make an HTTP request using the above parameters; retrieve the XML result into a file (or memory); parse it; extract links to the desired final data files; and use these links (again from your program) to retrieve the data.

-The interaction above can be done in a variety of ways, ranging from simple scripting (using programs like 'wget') to integrated URL-access and XML-parsing in JAVA, PERL, Python, etc. Our XML is simple enough that if you do not have XML-parsing tools simple pattern checking (manually built code or tools like PERL) should suffice.
+The interaction above can be done in a variety of ways, ranging from simple shell scripting (using programs like 'wget') to integrated URL-access and XML-parsing in Java, Perl, Python, etc. Our XML is simple enough that if you do not have XML-parsing tools, simple pattern checking (manually built code or tools like Perl) should suffice.

-The returned XML "inventory" contains the area statistics and URLs to the extinction table and image cutouts.
-Below we give example XML output for two of the use cases above.
+Below we give the XML output for two of the examples above.
 The first block is from Example 1 above (a normal return) and the second is an example error return (from Example 4).
-After these examples, we will enumerate all the tags that might be returned by a successful query.
-These examples vary only in the input constraints; their XML outputs are identical in layout.
+The XML tags for the data values are given below.

 Note: In the real XML files, all this is just text.
-Here we have turned some of this text into links so you can see examples of the result files.
-This is just for illustration.
+Here we have turned some of this text into links so you can see examples.
+The servers the links point to are just for illustration.

 Output from Example 1: